Do not hesitate to give us a call or WhatsApp.

 Meals Plan: Lunch & Dinner

-After breakfast, you will visit the New Kalabsha area which includes the Temple of Kalabsha, the Temple of Beit El-Wali, and the Kiosk of Kertassi.
+After breakfast, your Lake Nasser cruise from Aswan to Abu Simbel takes you to the New Kalabsha area.
+Here, you will visit the Temple of Kalabsha, the Temple of Beit El-Wali, and the Kiosk of Kertassi.
 Kalabsha Temple is the largest free-standing temple in Lower Nubia.
 It was built during the reign of Augustus (30 BC–14 AD), the first Roman emperor.
 Primarily dedicated to the Nubian god Mandulis, the gods Isis and her husband Osiris were worshipped here too.

 While Temple of Beit El-Wali is a rock-cut Ancient Egyptian temple in Nubia which was built by Pharaoh Ramesses II and dedicated to the deities of Amun-Re, Re-Horakhti, Khnum and Anuket.
 The Kiosk of Qertassi is a small and elegant Roman structure.
 It has four lotus-headed columns inside and two Hathor pillars at the entrance.
 It dates to the early Roman period (1st century CE) and resembles the Kiosk of Trajan in Philae.
 Then, return back to your cruise ship to set sail to Wadi Es-Seboua.
 Overnight in Wadi Es-Seboua.